Stochastic1017/Time-Series-Analysis/README.md

 Finally, we used weights for the SES and Regression models.
 Nelder-Mead was implemented again to find the weights that minimize Mean Squared Error (MSE).
 This gave us a model that captured most short-term fluctuations and long-term trends while also leaving enough room for generality and prediction purposes.

+**Note: It is highly suggested to run the jupyter notebook on docker as many of the plots are interactive.
+The instructions to run the docker file is given below.**

 ## Run jupyter notebook on [docker](https://hub.docker.com/repository/docker/stochastic1017/ml_time_series/general)

 ### 1.)
 Pull this image using the provided command: